Install this application on your home screen for quick and easy access when you’re on the go.

 As integral parts of the ECPR, groups and networks are formally embedded in the academic programmes of the Joint Sessions and General Conference and the editorial structure of the Political Research Exchange (PRX) journal.
 These formal structures allow Standing Groups and Research Networks not only to help shape the academic content of these important ECPR activities, but also to provide an outlet for research stimulated by the group and produced by its members.

 Membership to groups and networks is open to anyone with an interest in that field and with a MyECPR account.
-Scholars who are affiliated to an ECPR member institution can automatically join any group or network via the relevant pages on the website.
-Scholars who are not affiliated to an ECPR member institution can apply to join via the relevant pages, but must have their application accepted by the Steering Committee of the group.
+Scholars who are affiliated with an ECPR member institution can automatically join any group or network via the relevant pages on the website.
+Scholars who are not affiliated with an ECPR member institution can apply to join via the relevant pages but must have their application accepted by the Steering Committee of the group.